syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 **Cancel the message from sending**

-The newly addded message can be canceled from sending in the `SendMessage` event handler and `SendMessageCommand` by setting the `Handled` value as `true` in the provided [SendMessageEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SendMessageEventArgs.html).
+The newly added message can be canceled from sending in the `SendMessage` event handler and `SendMessageCommand` by setting the `Handled` value as `true` in the provided [SendMessageEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SendMessageEventArgs.html).

 **SendMessage Event handler**